Career and College Promise

 Tuition and Fees

-Tuition is waived for credit courses during the fall and spring semesters by the state of NC.
-The college and class fees are waived by Durham Tech.
+Tuition is waived for credit courses during the fall, spring, and summer semesters by the state of North Carolina.

 Textbook costs are the responsibility of the student unless otherwise covered by the school district.
 Check with your school for details.